MisakiFukuyo/jitsi-prosody-user-control-panel/README.md

 ## Install

-Note: Now, my product is supported only environment of Jitsi on Docker, here: https://github.com/jitsi/docker-jitsi-meet .
+Note: Now, this product is supported only environment of Jitsi on Docker, here: https://github.com/jitsi/docker-jitsi-meet .

 ### 1. Change Group ID in Dockerfile